signatureai/signature-core-nodes/docs/nodes/logic.md

         Notes:
             - The node accepts inputs of any type, making it versatile for different data types
-            - Both 'true' and 'false' values must be provided
+            - Both 'on_true' and 'on_false' values must be provided
             - The condition is automatically cast to boolean, with None being treated as False
         """